GOES-R Series Transition to Operations

 GOES-S was launched March 1, 2018.
 GOES-17 began drifting to its GOES-West operational location of 137.2 degrees west longitude on Oct.
 24, 2018.
 Drift was completed on Nov.
 13, 2018 and nominal operations resumed on Nov.
 15, 2018.
 The satellite became GOES-West on Feb.
 12, 2019.
 Changing the location from 137.0 to 137.2 degrees improved efficiency and minimized impacts from other geostationary satellites.

 GOES-T was launched on March 1, 2022.
-GOES-18 held a two-part PLT with the first part at 89.5 degrees west longitude and the second part at 136.8 degrees west longitude starting on June 7, 2022.
+GOES-18 held a two-part post-launch test with the first part at 89.5 degrees west longitude and the second part at 136.8 degrees west longitude starting on June 7, 2022.
 In preparation for its eventual transition to operations, GOES-18's orbit was slowly nudged to 137.0 degrees west longitude from July 5-21, 2022.
-At the same time, GOES-17 was nudged from 137.2 to 137.3.
-From these locations, GOES-18 ABI data will be interleaved for early imaging operations that mitigate the GOES-17 ABI's degraded imagery due to its loop heat pipe anomaly.
-The two interleave periods are August 1 - September 8, 2022 and October 13 - November 16, 2022.
+At the same time, GOES-17 was nudged from 137.2 to 137.3 degrees.
+From these locations, GOES-18 Advanced Baseline Imager data was interleaved for early imaging operations that mitigated the GOES-17 Advanced Baseline Imager's degraded imagery due to its loop heat pipe anomaly.
+The two interleave periods were Aug.
+1 - Sept.
+8, 2022 and Oct.
+13 - Nov.
+16, 2022.